Flexible fiberoptic bronchoscopy has replaced rigid bronchoscopy for virtually all diagnostic, and most therapeutic, indications.

 Standard practice is to obtain a posteroanterior chest x-ray after transbronchial lung biopsy to exclude pneumothorax.

 Serious complications are uncommon; minor bleeding from a biopsy site and fever occur in 10 to 15% of patients.
-Premedication can cause oversedation with respiratory depression, hypotension, and cardiac arrhythmias.
+Patients may have an increase in cough after bronchoalveolar lavage.
 Rarely, topical anesthesia causes laryngospasm, bronchospasm, seizures, methemoglobinemia with refractory cyanosis, or cardiac arrhythmias or arrest.

 Bronchoscopy itself may cause

 Mortality is 1 to 4/10,000 patients.
-The elderly and patients with serious comorbidities (severe COPD, coronary artery disease, pneumonia with hypoxemia, advanced cancers, mental dysfunction) are at greatest risk.
+The elderly and patients with serious comorbidities (severe chronic obstructive pulmonary disease [COPD], coronary artery disease, pneumonia with hypoxemia, advanced cancers, mental dysfunction) are at greatest risk.

 Transbronchial biopsy can cause pneumothorax (2 to 5%), significant hemorrhage (1 to 1.5%), or death (0.1%), but doing the procedure can often avoid the need for thoracotomy.